 Cars may not be left in any BART parking lot for more than 24 hours, except in designated long-term permit areas and on weekends and holidays at all stations.
 Parking lot restrictions are strictly enforced, so please read all parking signs carefully and obey curb markings.

 PARKING INFORMATION

-For complete parking information, including BART's parking programs and regulations, visit www.bart.gov/parking.
-To purchase a parking permit, visit the website or call toll free (877) 700-7275.
+For complete parking information, including available programs, regulations or to purchase a parking permit visit www.bart.gov/parking.

 Riding BART

 Follow these simple steps:

 1 Find Your Route